Arpit9110/SY0_701/Domain 9.md

 Basic Contract:  This is a versatile tool that formally establishes a relationship between two parties.
 It defines roles, responsibilities, and consequences for non-compliance.
 It also includes  specific terms like payment structure, delivery timelines, and product specifications.

-Service Level Agreement:
+Service Level Agreement (SLA) : It defines the standard of service a client can expect from a provider.
+It includes performance benchmarks and penalties for deviations.

 Memorandum of agreement (MOA and Memorandum of Understanding (MOU).

-Master Service Agreement (MSA).

-Statement of work (SOW).

-Non-disclosure Agreement (NDA).
+ MOA : Formal, outlines specific responsibilities and roles.
+ MOU : Less binding, expresses mutual intent without detailed specifics.

+Master Service Agreement (MSA): It covers general terms of engagement across multiple transactions.
+It is used for recurring client relationships, supplemented by Statements of Work.

+Statement of work (SOW):  It specifies project details, deliverables, timelines, and milestones.
+It also provides in-depth project-related information.

+Non-disclosure Agreement (NDA): This ensures confidentiality of sensitive information shared during negotiations.
+This is a commitment to privacy, protecting proprietary data.

-Business partnership Agreement (BPA) or Joint Venture Agreement (JV)
+Business partnership Agreement (BPA) or Joint Venture Agreement (JV): It goes beyond  the basic contracts when two entities collaborate.
+It outlines partnership nature, profit-sharing, decision-making, and exit strategies.
+It defines ownership of intellectual property and revenue distribution.